-JavaScript String Methods Explained: substr vs substring vs slice (Best Practices & Modern Usage)
+JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 1. Introduction

-2. Basic Information and Usage of Each Method
+2. Basic Overview and Usage of Each Method

-This section explains the basic syntax and usage of substr, substring, and slice.
-Understanding these methods will help you choose the appropriate one and improve code readability and maintainability.
+This section explains the basic syntax and usage of substr, substring, and slice in detail.
+By understanding each method, you can select the appropriate one and improve both code readability and maintainability.

 2.1 substr Method